ThinkBigAnalytics/scalding-workshop/Workshop.md

 So far, we have been using the original *Fields-Based API*, which emphasizes naming fields and uses a relatively dynamic approach to typing.
 This is consistent with Cascading's model.

 There is newer, more experimental *Type-Safe API* that attempts to more fully exploit the type safety provided by Scala.
-We won't discuss it here, but refer you to the [Type-Safe API Wiki page](https://github.com/twitter/scalding/wiki/Type-safe-api-reference) for more information.
+It's not as well documented, but the place to start is the [Type-Safe API Reference page](https://github.com/twitter/scalding/wiki/Type-safe-api-reference).

+Here is `Twitter6` ported to this API.
+The comments in the script explain what's different.
+The output is the same for `output/unique-languages.txt` and `output/count-star.txt`.
+However, instead of just counting 100 lines, this time we write the 100 lines (and we also changed the command-line option):

+**Nicely Formatted:**

+	./run scripts/Twitter6Typed.scala \
+	  --input data/twitter/tweets.tsv \
+	  --uniques output/unique-languages.txt \
+	  --count-star output/count-star.txt \
+	  --first-100 output/first-100.txt

+**Copy and Paste Version:**

+	./run scripts/Twitter6Typed.scala --input data/twitter/tweets.tsv --uniques output/unique-languages.txt --count-star output/count-star.txt --first-100 output/first-100.txt

 # Using Scalding with Hadoop

 A great feature of Cascading, which Scalding exploits, is the ability to test locally before running on Hadoop.
 This improves the iterative development and feedback cycle.

-We've provided a bash shell script, `run11.sh` to run the job on Hadoop, but first, lets discuss Scalding's own approach.
+I've provided a bash shell script, `run11.sh` to run the job on Hadoop, but first, let's discuss Scalding's own approach.

 Once you're ready to try it in Hadoop, the "official" Scalding way is to use the `scripts/scald.rb` script in the Scalding distribution.
 For example, assuming that you cloned the Scalding repo into `$SCALDING_HOME`, here is a command to run `src/main/scala/HadoopTwitter11.scala`, which is actually *identical* to `Twitter6` that we ran previously, except for comments.
-(We put it in `src/main/scala` so the sbt build adds it to the assembly.):
+(I put it in `src/main/scala` so the sbt build adds it to the assembly.):

 **Nicely Formatted:**